StarDojo: Benchmarking Open-Ended Behaviors of Agentic Multimodal LLMs in Production-Living Simulations with Stardew Valley: Empirical Studies

 \subsection{Qualitative Analysis}

-As shown in Table~\ref{tab:agent_baseline}, across all evaluated models, GPT-4.1 achieves the highest overall success rate of 12.7\% across all tasks, while other models perform below 11\%.
-Among open-source models, Llama 4 Maverick demonstrates the strongest performance, benefiting from its larger model size.
+\textbf{Overall Results.} As shown in Table~\ref{tab:agent_baseline}, a clear gap between flagship commercial models and open-source models can be observed.
+GPT-4.1, Gemini 2.5 Pro, and Claude 3.7 Sonnet all exceed a 10\% overall success rate, with GPT-4.1 achieving the highest at 12.7\%.
+In contrast, all open-source models remain below 8\%, with Llama 4 Maverick performing best, largely due to its larger model size.
 Most successful completions are limited to easy tasks, whereas all models struggle significantly with medium and hard tasks, achieving near-zero success rates due to increased task complexity and longer sequences of required actions.
 Models show some proficiency in farming and crafting tasks but exhibit considerable difficulty in exploration, combat, and social interactions.

-\textbf{Visual Understanding}.
-The most common failures come from agents' inability to accurately locate and approach target objects in visual observations, severely restricting subsequent manipulation and interaction.
-All models exhibit difficulties in reliably detecting and pinpointing target positions.
-They often struggle to interpret the status of tiles, even those immediately adjacent to the character, such as whether a tile is tilled, seeded, watered, or obstructed.
-Moreover, models consistently fail to accurately identify and locate entrances or exits of buildings and map transitions, significantly impacting tasks that involve navigating across scenarios or exploring areas beyond the current observation.
-These limitations directly lead to low success rates in tasks categorized under \textit{Exploration} and \textit{Social}.
-However, agents achieve comparatively better performance in \textit{Farming} tasks, primarily because these tasks are confined to the limited farm land, where targets (e.g., wood, weeds, crops) are typically within immediate visual proximity and accessible to the character.